FlavScents AInsights Entry for Heptanoic Acid (CAS: 111-14-8)

 3. Natural Occurrence & Formation

 Heptanoic acid occurs naturally in various animal fats and oils.
 It is also found in some plant sources, albeit in smaller quantities.
-The formation of heptanoic acid can occur through the oxidation of heptanal or the enzymatic degradation of triglycerides.
-In the context of "natural flavor" or "natural fragrance" designations, heptanoic acid can be considered natural if derived from these sources through appropriate processes.
+The formation of heptanoic acid can occur through the oxidation of heptanal or through the breakdown of triglycerides in fats.
+In the context of natural flavors, heptanoic acid can be considered a natural component when derived from natural sources, aligning with regulatory definitions for natural flavor designations.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs